sachnaror/face_tracker/README.md

 ## 📸 Usage
 1. **Adding Recognized Faces**: You can add recognized faces by placing images in the specified directory and using the `/add_face/` endpoint to upload them.
 2. **Face Tracking**: The application will automatically track your face and send an SMS alert if an unrecognized face is detected.
 Perfect for keeping unwanted guests at bay!

+1. **Camera.py:**
+   - In the `get_frame` method, unknown faces are detected, and their images are uploaded to Firestore.
+   - The public URL of the uploaded image is sent via SMS using the `send_sms_alert` method.

+2. **Views.py:**
+   - You don’t need to add any code specifically for handling unknown faces here unless you want to create a separate view to display or manage those unknown face records.
+   - If you want to implement features like viewing unknown faces in your web app or managing them, you can add new views and templates for that purpose.

 ## 🤝 Contributing
 We welcome contributions to this project!
 If you have any suggestions, improvements, or just want to share a funny ghost story, please feel free to submit a pull request.